fnava/getdata-project/CodeBook.md

 ### Measurements:

-Accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ are time domain signals (prefix 't' to denote time) captured at a constant rate of 50 Hz.
+**Accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ are time domain signals (prefix 't' to denote time) captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-The acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz:
+The acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz**

 body part of linear acceleration from accelerometer for each axis,